codeclimate/codeclimate-rubocop/config/contents/style/lambda_call.md

-This cop checks for use of the lambda.(args) syntax.
+Checks for use of the lambda.(args) syntax.

 ### Example: EnforcedStyle: call (default)
  # bad